couchbase/fleece/Fleece/Integration/README.md

 ## Implementing the native side

-Adapting the mutability library to a new framework is fairly straightforward; here are the steps:
+Adapting the integration library to a new framework is fairly straightforward; here are the steps:

 ### 1. Create an appropriate `Native` type
 The `Native` type declared by the templates needs to be a ‘smart pointer’ that holds a strong reference to a native object; that is, the reference keeps the object in memory.
 In most cases this means you’ll need to implement a pointer-sized class with the right constructors and destructor and `operator=` overloads to manage the strong reference.